 My personal thought: it’s 100% worth every penny… but ONLY if you’re an advanced drone pilot.

-Beginner drone pilots will find it filled with features that they don’t even need, which might overwhelm them and do more harm than good to their learning process.
+Beginner drone pilots will find it filled with features they don’t even need, which might overwhelm them and do more harm than good to their learning process.